 Your cart is empty now.

-Pulse oximeter measures the percentage of oxygen in red blood cells, also known as oxygen saturation.
-Oxygen saturation usually tells how sufficient oxygen is being transferred to different parts of the body.
+Pulse oximeters measure the percentage of oxygen in red blood cells.
+This is also known as oxygen saturation.
+Oxygen saturation or Sp02 is used as an indicator for measuring how effectively oxygen is being transferred throughout the human body.

 Pulse oximetry uses a clip-on or wrap-around sensor with a pulse oximeter to pass infrared light through the blood in the finger, toe, and earlobe.
 The device is displayed as SpO2 (oxygen saturation).
 The infrared light can calculate differences in light absorption.
 See How to Interpret Pulse Oximeter Readings.